 Student welfare encompasses the overall well-being of students.
 ISH provides a healthy and safe learning environment where children feel secure and are listened to, taken seriously and responded to appropriately.
 Children at ISH should know that there are adults in the school whom they can approach if they are worried or have difficulties.

 All adults working in or on behalf of the school have a responsibility to safeguard and promote the welfare of our students.
-This includes a responsibility to be alert to possible abuse and to report/record all concerns to a student welfare team with safeguarding responsibilities.
+This includes a responsibility to be alert to possible abuse and to report/record all concerns to a child/student protection team with safeguarding responsibilities.
 This team meets every two weeks, or as required, in order to discuss safety concerns.
 The team consists of the Deputy Head, Primary School Principal, Secondary School Principal, ASCP Leader, School psychologist, Learning Support Coordinator(s) and school secretaries who are trained in making reports to the Kommune and counselling children.

 The School-Home Partnership is an agreement between parents, students and teachers to ensure that effective communication between the school and home is established.
 We expect that all parents and students read the PYP Parent Student Handbook & MYP Parent Student Handbook and follow the school’s procedures and policies.
 Please sign and return the agreement on the last page of the handbook to your child’s class teacher.